iTwin/eslint-plugin/README.md

 The rule has some options:

-- `tag` - List of tags where the rule will report an error for anything marked with them.
+- `tag` - List of tags where the rule will report on usages of APIs documented as them.
 Allowed tags: `internal`, `alpha`, `beta`, `public`.
   - Default: `internal`, `alpha`
-- `checkedPackagePatterns` - List of regex patterns where the rule will only be enforced for functions and classes that are from a package whose name matches a pattern in the list.
+- `checkedPackagePatterns` - List of regex patterns where the rule will only be enforced for APIs that are from a package whose name matches a pattern in the list.
   - Default: `^@itwin/`, `^@bentley/`
-- `dontAllowWorkspaceInternal` - Flag that if set to `true`, the rule will be enforced on functions and classes from packages that are part of the same workspace/monorepo.
-If set to `false`, violations that come from workspace dependencies will not report an error.
+- `dontAllowWorkspaceInternal` - Flag that if set to `true`, the rule will be enforced on usages of APIs from packages that are part of the same workspace/monorepo.
+If set to `false`, usages of APIs from workspace dependencies will not report an error.
   - Default: `false`

 ## Helper commands